mekkmann/measurement-converter/README.md

 # Measurement Converter
 Easily convert different measurements without the bloat!

-This is an app developed to help myself when cooking, I hate when I have found a sweet recipe on Google and all of a sudden I need to convert cups to deciliters and I need to google the conversion and BAM, I just lost the recipe and now I have to google it again!
+This is an app that I developed to help myself when I'm cooking, I hate when I have found a sweet recipe on Google and all of a sudden I need to convert cups to deciliters and I need to google the conversion and BAM, I just lost the recipe and now I have to google it again!
+What a waste of time!

 Well, this solves that by having a *nice* converter readily available!